Over 330 ask to have say on TPP

 The committee is due to report back to Parliament in May.

-Next story in Political: Power Play: A cautionary teapot tale
+Next story in Politics: Power Play: A cautionary teapot tale

 Copyright © 2016, Radio New Zealand